Delport121/Obsidian_Vault/Meetings/Meeting Notes 9.md

 ## Meeting Notes

-List of goal for the year
+List of goals for the year